-Our logo, as pictured above, is Syzigium australe/Brush Cherry, which is a hardy rainforest dweller of the Myrtaceae family.
+Our logo is Syzigium australe/Brush Cherry, which is a hardy rainforest dweller of the Myrtaceae family.
 It is attractive when in flower, with fruit (edible, but tart) and its shiny green leaves create a healthy look to the garden at other times.
-The insect pollinators (such as bees) love it as do the nectar eaters such as the Blue-faced Honeyeater (Genus Entomyzon)
+The insect pollinators (such as bees) love it as do the nectar eaters such as the Blue-faced Honeyeater (Genus Entomyzon).

 Our group's activities and aims include: